-However, does not the outcome of these struggles depend on the assimilation, by the Indonesian working class, of the tragic lessons of its own history, which constitute yet another nightmarish chapter in the history of the 20th century?
-Is it not necessary to review with Indonesian workers, students and intellectuals the events of 1965–66 that is, how the largest Communist Party in the world outside the USSR and China, with a membership of more than a million people, proved powerless in the face of Suharto’s coup.
-More than a half-million people were slaughtered in that counter-revolution.
+However, does not the outcome of these struggles depend on the assimilation by the Indonesian working class of the tragic lessons of its own history, which constitute yet another nightmarish chapter in the history of the twentieth century?
+Is it not necessary to review with Indonesian workers, students and intellectuals the events of 1965–66 — that is, how the largest Communist Party in the world outside the USSR and China, with a membership of more than a million people, proved powerless in the face of Suharto’s coup?
+More than a half-million people were slaughtered in that counterrevolution.
 The rivers of Sumatra and Bali were clogged with the corpses of the murdered.
 The executions of prisoners arrested in the aftermath of Suharto’s coup continued into the 1990s.
 But how many questions and problems remain unanswered and unclarified!
 The strategic lessons of that period constitute the basis for the historic revenge that the Indonesian workers must exact for the crimes committed by the Indonesian bourgeoisie, abetted by American and, I might add, Australian imperialism.

-"Trade Unions in the Epoch of Neo-Liberalism,” Socialism Today
+Peter Taaffe, “Trade Unions in the Epoch of Neo-Liberalism,” Socialism Today.

 Workers International Press, Number 1, February 1997, p.
 21.